mailund/r-programmer-blog/content/post/scoping-rules-and-nse/index.md

 {{< figure src="evaluate in inner.png" >}}

-When we look for `y` we can find it directly in the current environment.
+When we look for `y`, we can find it directly in the current environment.
 To find `x` we need to look in its parent.
 If we wanted `f`, `g`, and `h` we would find them in the chain as well.

 If you have done any functional programming in R, this behaviour shouldn't surprise you.
-It is lexical scope and pretty much all modern languages have similar rules.
+It is lexical scope, and pretty much all modern languages have similar rules.

 When we have quoted expressions added to the mix, we do not have to put the expression inside the nested function's body.
 We can make it take an expression and evaluate it in its body.
 This separates where we define the (quoted) expression from where we evaluate it: